 Migrating a REST API from Javascript to Haskell

-Background For just over a year, I’ve been running the JTime project, which consists of a REST API, an Android app and a website, the latter two of which talk to the REST API.
+For just over a year, I’ve been running the JTime project, which consists of a REST API, an Android app and a website, the latter two of which talk to the REST API.
 The JTime project allows me to see nearby prayer times.
 I don’t advertise it, as it is more of an educational project to try new technologies, and I just don’t want to be promoting it in case people think I’m clever for having made it (I don’t like showing off, and generally the people around me are non-programmers).
+So barely anyone uses it.

 Switching to Hugo